 The symptoms are pain, tingling and numbness in the buttocks and along the path of the sciatic nerve descending down the lower thigh and into the leg.

 The syndrome may occur due to anatomical variations in the muscle-nerve relationship, or from overuse or strain.

 Piriformis syndrome should be considered as a possible diagnosis when sciatica occurs without a clear spinal cause.

 The basic event is compression or irritation of the sciatic nerve.
 It is a kind of entrapment neuropathy.

-Normally, piriformis acts as external rotator of the femur.
-It causes rotation at hip so as to turn foot pointing outward.
+Normally, piriformis acts as an external rotator of the femur.
+It causes rotation at the hip so as to turn foot pointing outward.

 Runners, bicyclists and other athletes engaging in forward-moving activities are particularly susceptible to developing piriformis syndrome.

 Disproportionately weak hip abductors/gluteus medius muscles, combined with very tight adductor muscles, can cause the piriformis muscle to shorten and severely contract.